Crowbar-Collective/lore-clerk-bridge/README.md

 paid plan.
 The workaround used here: serve the bridge's HTTP side from a **subdomain of Clerk's own primary domain** (e.g. `lore-auth.yourcompany.com`, where `yourcompany.com` is already Clerk's primary domain).
-Clerk's session cookie is scoped to the whole primary domain, so any subdomain of it receives the cookie automatically — no satellite configuration, no paid plan required.
+Clerk's session cookie is scoped to the whole primary domain, so any subdomain of it receives the cookie automatically: no satellite configuration, no paid plan required.

 This rules out serving the HTTP side from a platform-assigned hostname on an unrelated domain.
 It has to be a domain you control, under whatever domain Clerk's Account Portal already uses.